br3ndonland/udacity-fsnd/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md

 <img src="img/fsnd03_11_03.png" alt="Google hybrid OAuth flow">

 ### 11.04.
 Step 0 Get initial app running

 * We used Vagrant again here.
 * I forked the [OAuth repo](https://github.com/udacity/OAuth2.0) and cloned it into the vagrant directory.
+The material extends the restaurant menu app.
 * Logged into vagrant as usual.
+* We will be using Flask again here.
+Also see Lesson 08.
+Frameworks (from free course [Full Stack Foundations](https://www.udacity.com/course/full-stack-foundations--ud088))
 * Started up the Flask web server:
 	```
 	$ cd /vagrant/OAuth2.0